abideenz01/Data-Engineering-/data-engineering/pipeline/README.md

 # Pipeline

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the pipeline module.
+This folder contains exercises and projects from the Data Engineering for the pipeline module.

 ## Contents
 - Scripts, SQL files, or notebooks